huggingface/peft/docs/source/developer_guides/quantization.md

 ### LoftQ initialization

-[LoftQ](https://hf.co/papers/2310.08659) initializes LoRA weights such that the quantization error is minimized.
-In contrast, PEFT initializes the weights from a Gaussian distribution by default.
-But LoftQ initialization can improve performance when training quantized models.
-To get started, create a [`LoftQConfig`] instead and set `loftq_bits=4` to for 4-bit quantization.
+[LoftQ](https://hf.co/papers/2310.08659) initializes LoRA weights such that the quantization error is minimized, and it can improve performance when training quantized models.
+To get started, create a [`LoftQConfig`] and set `loftq_bits=4` for 4-bit quantization.

 <Tip warning={true}>